What have you done to improve radiation safety in your setting?

 The winner of the 2017 award

-The winner of the 2017 prize is Mark Worral, Ninewells Hospital, for his creation of a computational model to accurately estimate the thickness of an attenuator from a single digital radiograph.
+The winner of the 2017 prize is Mark Worrall, Ninewells Hospital, for his creation of a computational model to accurately estimate the thickness of an attenuator from a single digital radiograph.
 Mark was presented with his award at the BIR event: New Ionising Radiation Regulations: What does it Mean for Me?
 This took place in London on 26 September 2017.

 Photograph: Left to right: Simon Hemsworth, Marketing Manager, Northern Europe (GE Healthcare), Mark Worrall, Andy Rogers, BIR President and Dawn Philips, Sales and Marketing Leader (GE Healthcare)